 Avionics technicians must be trained and certified by the FAA.
 To qualify for an FAA certification, an individual must be at least 18 years of age, have either 18 months of experience in power plant or airframe maintenance, 30 months of experience in both, or graduate from an aviation maintenance technician school.
 Qualified individuals must the pass written, oral and practical exams to demonstrate knowledge of avionics concepts.

 Aspiring avionics maintenance technicians who choose to attend postsecondary training programs study safety, tools and techniques, as well as work in simulated professional situations requiring the application of the skills learned in the classroom.
 They may also take courses on the physics behind flight, types of modern aircraft and their differences, professional safety techniques and other aspects of airplane maintenance.
 Additional topics of discussion may include aircraft electrical systems and power plant operation.

 Career Outlook and Salary Information

-The BLS notes that in the period of 2014-2024, employment of avionics technicians is expected to show little or no change as older airplanes are replaced with new ones that require less maintenance.
-According to the BLS, as of May 2015 the median salary of avionics technicians was $58,540.
-An avionics technician's salary may depend on the industry they work in; for example, the BLS reports that avionics technicians working in scheduled air transportation earned a median salary of $76,420 in May 2015, while those working in employment services earned $47,210 the same year.
+The BLS notes that in the period of 2018-2028, employment of avionics technicians is expected to show slower than average growth as older airplanes are replaced with new ones that require less maintenance.
+According to the BLS, as of May 2018 the median salary of avionics technicians was $64,140.
+An avionics technician's salary may depend on the industry they work in; for example, the BLS reports that avionics technicians working in scheduled air transportation earned a median salary of $81,160 in May 2018, while those working in support activities for air transportation earned $57,210 the same year.